AcidLeroy/OpticalFlow/README.md

 Furthermore, R code is included to then classify the features.
 This code is located in src/r_code.
 The idea is to take the output of the C++ code and run it as the input to the R code to correctly classify the motions in the video.
-Particularly, This is an attempt to classiy typing vs no typing and writing vs no writing in videos provide through AOLME (Advancing Out of School Learning in Mathematics and Engineering).
+Particularly, this is an attempt to classify typing vs. no typing and writing vs no writing in videos provided through AOLME (Advancing Out of School Learning in Mathematics and Engineering).

 ## Building